panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 latestLog(); // logs "Current value is 3"
 ```

-`latestLog` captured the `message` variable that
+`latestLog` captured the `message` variable that has the most up to date `"Current value is 3"`.

-By the way, this is roughly how React hooks handle the freshness of closures.
-Hooks implementation assumes that between the component re-renderings, the latest closure supplied as a callback to the hook (e.g. `useEffect(callback)`) have captured the freshest variables from the component's function scope.
+*By the way, this is approximately how React hooks handle the freshness of closures.*

+*Hooks implementation assumes that between the component re-renderings, the latest closure supplied as a callback to the hook (e.g. `useEffect(callback)`) has captured the freshest variables from the component's function scope.*

 #### B. Close over the changed variable